spine-tools/Spine-Toolbox/docs/source/terminology.rst

   Tool contains a reference to the model code, external program that executes the code, and input data that the model code requires.
 Spine Model is a Tool from Spine Toolbox's point-of-view.
 - **View** A project item that can be used for visualizing project data.
+- **Work directory** A directory where Tool template execution takes place.
+When a Tool is executed, Spine Toolbox creates a new *work* directory, copies all required and optional files needed for running the Tool template to this directory and executes it there.
+After execution has finished, output or result files can be archived into a timestamped results directory from the work directory.